W. A. R. Goodwin: Career

-Goodwin was ordained a deacon on June 23, 1893, two months before his father's death in Wytheville, He was ordained a priest on July 1, 1894, and served St. John's Church in Petersburg for a decade, during which time the building was rebuilt.
+Goodwin was ordained a deacon on June 23, 1893, two months before his father died in Wytheville.
+He was ordained a priest on July 1, 1894, and served St. John's Church in Petersburg for a decade, during which time the building was rebuilt.
 Goodwin also taught at the nearby Bishop Payne Divinity School, preventing its absorption into Howard University in Washington D.C., and securing acceptance of its curriculum within the Episcopal Church (in the 1960s it was relocated to Virginia Theology Seminary's main campus in Alexandria).

 In 1903, Goodwin became pastor of the historic Bruton Parish Church in Williamsburg, a small city which had served as Virginia's capitol from 1699 until 1780.
 He soon found that in 1884, the parish's women had formed a preservationist group, which had evolved into the Association for the Preservation of Virginia Antiquities.
 They had repaired the churchyard's old gravestones, secured the foundation of the colonial Capitol, and acquired the Powder magazine.
 From Petersburg, Goodwin published A Historical Sketch of Bruton Church, Williamsburg, Virginia.

 Aside from the College of William and Mary, founded in the 17th century but suffering financially after the Civil War, time had largely left Williamsburg behind after the General Assembly moved Virginia's Capital to Richmond during the American Revolutionary War.
-Inspired by his historic parish with its many still-standing 18th-century buildings, Goodwin continued the fund-raising, preservation and restoration of the aged and historic church building.
+Inspired by his historic parish with its many still-standing 18th-century buildings, Goodwin continued the fund-raising, preservation, and restoration of the aged and historic church building.
 He traveled along the East Coast soliciting contributions from ordinary people as well as financier J. Pierpont Morgan and the Bishop of London.
 Using information gathered from town and church records, Goodwin successfully led the completion of the church's restoration in 1907, the 300th anniversary of the establishment of the Episcopal Church in America at nearby Jamestown.
-In that year he also published Bruton Parish Church restored and its historic environment.
+In that year, he also published Bruton Parish Church restored and its historic environment.

 Move to New York

 In 1909, Goodwin accepted a promotion to another historic church, St. Paul's Episcopal Church in Rochester, New York, founded by Rt.
 Rev. John Henry Hobart.
 The parish was wealthier, which helped as he raised his three children (and sent them to boarding schools), particularly after his first wife grew ill and died in 1915.
 Rev. Goodwin became involved in national church conventions, as well as Rochester's civic affairs, and ministered to soldiers and sailors during World War I.

 While in New York, Goodwin gained additional publishing contacts and continued writing.
 In 1916, E.P.
 Dutton published his The Church Enchained.
 In 1921, Morehouse Publishing published his handbook for clergy and laity concerning Episcopal Church practices, for which Bishop Charles Henry Brent wrote the foreword.

-In 1918, he courted and married another Virginia belle, and started a second family.
+In 1918, he courted and married another Virginia belle and started a second family.
 However, by 1922, Goodwin found himself "inexpressibly mentally tired" and discussed with his bishop his need to find a less demanding position.